MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 | Named streams | Yes | Yes |
 | Thin Provisioning | Yes<sup>3</sup> | Yes |
 | Trim/Unmap | Yes<sup>3</sup> | Yes |
-1. Available on Windows Server, version 1709 and later.
+1. Available on Windows Server, version 1709 and later, Windows Server 2019 (1809) LTSC or later.
 2. Available on Windows Server 2012 R2 and later.
 3. Storage Spaces only
+4. CSV will not use Direct I/O in junction with Storage Space, Storage Spaces Direct (S2D) or SAN

 #### The following features are only available on ReFS: